HeyItsKrishna/votewise-ai/README.md

 It's like having a **knowledgeable civic educator in your pocket** — available 24/7, completely non-partisan.

+---

+## 🧩 Challenge Vertical

+This project is built under the "Civic Assistance / Public Services" vertical.

+It focuses on helping citizens navigate the voting process through AI-driven guidance and structured workflows.

+---

 ## 🚀 Live Demo
 https://votewise-574491112096.asia-south1.run.app